ioccc-src/winner/2019/lynn/README.md

 ternary operators, and so on.
 * Huffman coding.
 * Base-85 because high bits are frowned upon.
 * Mixed radix encoding to game iocccsize.
-From a past entry ([2018/bellard](../../2018/bellard/index.html)), it seems 9 11 12 32 are the only whitespace octets that may appear verbatim in string literals.
+From a past entry, [2018/bellard](../../2018/bellard/index.html), it seems 9 11 12 32 are the only whitespace octets that may appear verbatim in string literals.
 * Choosing what to encode in Huffman/base-85 and what to encode in mixed radix was a delicate balancing act.
 In the end, I only had a few bytes to spare, which